badlydrawnrob/elm-playground/elm-in-action/README.md

 # Stuff to add to Anki?

+> See the Books app on Mac for highlighted eBook
 > _See `./__ANKI__` in local folder (not in repo)_.

 Don't add cards recklessly.
 Is it really worth the overhead to create and revise this card?
 Remember your "bin first" approach to grouping, filtering, and timeboxing tasks (and your tendency to get side-tracked!)